-The demand in kVA at the voltage of connection is calculated using electricity load research demand coefficients and an assumed power factor for the type of customer.
-Demands are calculated for morning, afternoon and night-time peaks.
-Demands on higher voltage networks are then calculated taking account of network losses and diversity factors.
+The demand in kVA at the voltage of connection is calculated using electricity load research demand coefficients and an assumed power factor for the type of

 Long run marginal costs are then calculated using these demand figures and the costs associated with providing capacity at each voltage level calculated previously.
 The required capacity as opposed to the calculated demand is used at the voltage of connection.